Published by Christina Riley. Last Updated on October 13, 2023.

-There are plenty of wonderful hiking trails within Mount Mitchell State Park, including the Deep Gap Trail that runs 4.3 miles through Mount Craig, the second tallest peak.
+There are plenty of wonderful hiking trails within Mount Mitchell State Park, including the Deep Gap Trail which runs 4.3 miles through Mount Craig, the second-tallest peak.

 The higher altitude means flora and fauna mimic that of colder climates.
-However, it also means that the weather can be unpredictable and change fast.
+However, it also means the weather can be unpredictable and change fast.

-If you are hiking and hear thunder at any time, start heading back to your vehicle or start searching for somewhere safe.
+If you are hiking and hear thunder at any time, start heading back to your vehicle or searching for somewhere safe.

 New River State Park

 New River State Park in Ashe County (near Mount Jefferson) features excellent water sports and wildlife viewing opportunities.
 There are four access points to this North Carolina state park, but Wayoner Road and US-221 seem to be the most active.